 Mill Falls Charter School: Board of Trustees

-Jill Connors has been the Assistant Principal and Special Education Coordinator of North Elementary School in Londonderry since 2010.
+*Currently on Leave* Jill Connors (past Chair), has been the Assistant Principal and Special Education Coordinator of North Elementary School in Londonderry since 2010.
 In 2016, she was awarded the NH Assistant Principal of the Year.
 Jill graduated from Salve Regina University with a degree in Elementary and Special Education, has dual certification in Elementary and Special Education and is a highly qualified teacher in Mathematics and English.
 Jill previously served as Londonderry’s Acting Coordinator of Pupil Services, which gave her experience at all levels.
 She has been an active participant in Strategic Planning initiatives, supervision and evaluation of staff and budgeting.
 Earlier in her education career, Jill was a Case Manager and Special Education teacher at Londonderry Middle School for seven years where she distinguished herself as an outstanding teacher including mentoring new teachers and piloting their co-teaching model at LMS.
 Jill lives in Manchester with her husband and two children.

 Past Board Members: